-NAHT Edge is a teachers' trade union for aspirational leaders.
+NAHT Edge is a category of NAHT membership spefically for middle leaders.
 We offer tailored support and services for middle leaders, online advice and resources, and full trade union protection to give you peace of mind.
-Discover the benefits of membership and what makes us different.

 If you have responsibility in a specific area of the curriculum or are simply interested in best practice, our guides can help.

 If you want to know about your employment rights and whether you're being treated fairly and consistently, you can find help and advice on matters which may concern you as an employee.

 If you line manage staff or have accountability for a specific area, you can access help and advice to assist you in making informed decisions when carrying out your role.

 Commenting after today’s (June 9) House of Commons Opposition Day debate on investing in children and young people, Paul Whiteman, general secretary of the school leaders’ union, NAHT, said: